Frequently Asked Questions

 General Program Information

-For questions about general admission, peruse the PSU Graduate School FAQ page, which provides answers to many common questions asked by prospective applicants.
+For questions about general admission, peruse the Fox Graduate School FAQ page, which provides answers to many common questions asked by prospective applicants.
 If you don’t find an answer to your question, you may submit them by clicking the dark blue "Request Help" tab on the right margin of that page.

 Presently, we offer two graduate programs.
 The first is a 2-year Master of Science in Bioinformatics and Genomics, while the second is a longer-term Doctor of Philosophy in Bioinformatics and Genomics that typically requires 5 years for completion.